IBM-Cloud/docs/pricing/index.md

 ##Usage details
 {: #usage}

-As an account owner or a billing manager, you can use the Usage Details view to see the real-time charges for the runtimes and services that are used per month in your organizations.
+As an account owner, a user with *Auditor* permission in the space, or a billing manager,, you can use the Usage Details view to see the real-time charges for the runtimes and services that are used per month in your organizations.
 You can see the runtime GB-hours and service consumption in all regions, or you can select to see a particular region and space, for the past 12 months.

 To open the Usage Details view, click the **Account and Support** icon in the upper-right corner of the {{site.data.keyword.Bluemix_notm}} user interface and select **Account** On the page that is displayed, click **Usage Details**.
 In the view, you can see a summary of the runtime and service usage for the account.